Back to all reviews

 The table below includes examples of annual Zoom Workplace subscriptions for teams of different sizes.

-If you’re looking to host webinars, the price you’ll have to pay will vary depending on the number of people you’d like to attend, as well as the specific features available on different webinar plans, number of attendees, and payment frequency (monthly or annually).
+If you’re looking to host webinars in Zoom, the price you’ll pay will vary depending on the number of people you’d like to attend, as well as the specific features available on different webinar plans, number of attendees, and payment frequency (monthly or annually).

 For example, the Zoom Webinars and Zoom Webinars Plus plans will allow you to create many separate Webinars, while the Zoom Events plan will allow you to create a complete event with many different sessions.

 All of the webinar plans require a Zoom Workplace Pro licence, at $13.33 per user per month (billed annually).
-However, this only includes you and your inner team (optionally) — not the webinar attendees who join externally.
+However, this only includes you and your inner team (if you have one) — not the webinar attendees who join externally.

 Zoom will also allow you to pay on a per-attendee basis (only for Zoom Webinars Plus and Zoom Events), or give you options for monthly billed subscriptions (for all plans) with varying maximum number of users.